 Applications are invited from talented and enthusiastic doctors in training who seek a career combining research, teaching and the care of patients.
 The Academic Clinical Fellowship forms a significant part of the NIHR Integrated Academic Training Programme.
 Fellows will develop skills allowing them to compete successfully for funding to study for a higher degree (MD/PhD).
 Only applicants who can demonstrate that they have outstanding potential for development as a clinical academic will be considered for this programme.

-There will be 1 ACF in Older People and Complex Health Needs in either Geriatric Medicine ST1, ST2 or ST3 or Neurology ST1, ST2 or ST3 or Old Age Psychiatry ST1, ST2 or ST3
+There will be 1 ACF in General Research in either Vascular Surgery ST1 or General Psychiatry ST1, ST2 or ST3 or Obstetrics and Gynaecology ST1, ST2 or ST3

 Please note that an appointment may not be made in this specialty

 Academic Clinical Fellowships are held for three years, after which time candidates should have obtained funding for their higher degrees and start work towards these.
 On completion of the ACF the trainee will either continue their research if external funding has been obtained or enter their designated training programme as a full-time clinical trainee, provided that appropriate clinical competences have been obtained.

 Applicants are expected to fulfil the academic person specification and appropriate clinical person specification.

 Candidates will be selected on academic merit, notwithstanding the necessity for successful candidates to demonstrate appropriate clinical potential